qhuongng/kabekanji/README.md

 flask run --host 0.0.0.0 --port 8000
 ```

-For local development (Python auto-reloads, but you have to manually refresh the browser to get latest static file changes):
+For local development:

 ```bash
 python scripts/dev.py
 ```

+The Python server code changes will trigger auto-reload, but you have to manually refresh the browser to get latest static file changes.

 Visit `http://localhost:8000` for the configuration UI.